 The interpreter is seated or standing with the participants and interprets simultaneously directly into their ear.

-- active language: the one from which the interpreter interprets
+- active language: the language into which the interpreter interprets

-- passive language: the language into which the interpreter interprets
+- passive language: the language from which the interpreter interprets

 - reduced regime: when interpretation is provided but from less than the full number of official languages

 - symmetric regime: means delegates can speak and listen to interpretation from the same languages